American Water FREQUENTLY ASKED QUESTIONS

 We want to foster an environment where our people can work safely, generate great ideas, provide the best customer service, and make a difference in the communities we serve.
 By cultivating a diverse and inclusive work environment guided by our core values, we enable any one or group of us to develop the next big idea, delight our customers, grow our company and create a future of success.

 The American Water Inclusion and Diversity Advisory Council functions as a recommending body and liaison to all functions of the business toward diversity, equity and inclusion.
 The Council will support, advise, empower and advocate efforts that will strengthen American Water’s commitment to diversity and inclusion.
 Every American Water employee is respected for who they are as an individual and for our collective differences as a team.
-Members of the Council are volunteers who share an expert knowledge and/or passion for diversity initiatives and opportunities for inclusion throughout our workforce.
+Members of the Council are volunteers who share expert knowledge and/or passion for diversity initiatives and opportunities for inclusion throughout our workforce.
 This charter sets forth the authority, membership, and responsibilities for governance of this Advisory Council.

 Click this link www.amwater.com/corp/careers, then click Search Jobs

 We believe the only way to do business is responsibly: delivering value to our customers, building strong communities, leveraging innovation to develop our industry, and supporting the expertise and dedication of our people.
-Being a part of our American Water family means embracing our core values and consistently demonstrating these values both at work and at home:
+Being a part of our American Water community means embracing our core values and consistently demonstrating these values both at work and at home:

 • Safety